pseudomammal/fairmont-wiki/API-Reference.md

 Variadic functions can be handled by passing a variadic predicate (that is, a function whose length is 0), will be passed the remaining arguments.
 Any predicates following a variadic predicate will fail.

+Method definitions are considered based on the order in which they were declared.
+The last definition is considered first.
+The first definition is considered last.
+More general definitions should thus be defined first and specializations later.

 ### Method

 #### Method.create